 Gorgeous parks and doggies

 The area in Mexico City where we were staying is extremely dog-friendly.
 Well-groomed pooches of every size and variety were everywhere, especially in the gorgeous parks we saw as we rode through the city.
 They weren’t stray dogs like you often see in Baja.
-Many were being walked by dog walkers or housekeepers.
+Most were with dog walkers or housekeepers.
 Walking trails and bike paths are everywhere and well-used by active residents.

 It’s all about the food

-We ate dinner that evening at a restaurant called El Parnita in the Chapultepec district.
+We ate dinner that evening at El Parnita in the Chapultepec district.

 El Parnita is locatied at Avenida Yucatan 84 Local E2.
 Col. Roma Norte, Mexico City 09520 Mexico

 It’s known for its great food and casual vibe.
-We had our first Mescal Margarita there and it became our drink of choice throughout our trip.
+We had our first Mescal Margarita there which became our drink of choice throughout our trip.

 Tequila is made with blue agave from the state of Jalisco but Mescal can be made from any of the 30 distillable types of agave available throughout Mexico.
 It is cooked in a pit lined with volcanic rock, and topped with trimmed pinas, agave leaves, and earth for several days.
 Mescal has a smokier and more savory taste than tequila.

-After dinner, we walked a few blocks to a tiny bar that my daughter had been to on a previous trip called La Clandestina.
+After dinner, we walked a few blocks to a tiny bar called La Clandestina.
+My daughter had been there on a previous trip.

 La Clandestina is located at Avenida Alvaro Obregon 298 Col. Condesa, Mexico City 06700 Mexico